Monifactory/sculk-multiblock/README.md

 loves the cold)

 `mechanics.org` contains information on how machines are supposed to work mechanically.
-Helps to define what exactly is intended behavoir and what's a bug (also lets people easily see how its supposed to work).
+Helps to define what exactly is intended behavior and what's a bug (also lets people easily see how its supposed to work).